Zypine Tablets is a brand of medicine containing the active ingredient olanzapine.

 Schizophrenia is a mental illness with disturbances in thinking, feelings and behaviour.
 Bipolar I Disorder is a mental illness with symptoms such as feeling "high", having excessive amounts of energy, needing much less sleep than usual, talking very quickly with racing ideas and sometimes severe irritability.

-Ask your doctor if you have any questions about why ZYPINE has been prescribed for you.
-Your doctor may have prescribed ZYPINE for another reason.
+Ask your doctor if you have any questions about why this medicine has been prescribed for you.
+Your doctor may have prescribed Zypine for another reason.

 Before you take ZYPINE